ehenon/LastSetlistify/README.md

 npm run dev
 ```

-Your web browser will open and ask you to login to your Spotify account if you haven't already done so.
-The callback url will then be called, triggering the rest of the program.
 You can follow the progress of the program thanks to the logs appearing in the console.

 If you want to build the program and run the compiled code separately, please note that the following commands are also available:
 ```bash